khenriks/mp3fs/INSTALL.md

 Trouble Shooting
 ----------------

-If you get this error:
+If you run into this error:

     Running autoreconf --install
     configure.ac:46: error: possibly undefined macro: AC_DEFINE